 - There is also an exemption for spare parts used for the repair of equipment put on the market before 1 July 2006.
 The Regulations do not apply to the re-use of equipment placed on the market before 1 July 2006.

-- Aerospace, military and medical industry EEE are exempt from RoHS Directive, but may be subject to change later on.
+- Military, space, automotive, and implantable medical device EEE are exempt from RoHS Directive, but may be subject to future restrictions.

 - Lead in solders for network infrastructure equipment for switching, signaling, transmission as well as network management for telecommunication.